 This is a good question with not one answer.
 Doing both a pre-law summer program and an internship will definitely help you stand out from the crowd.
 However, showing law schools the way you apply the skills gained from both opportunities will make you look like the strongest candidate.
 For example, it is critical that you do well on the LSAT exam, and a summer pre-law program will support that outcome.
 It is also imperative that you understand all of the ways to shine on your law school applications, which will certainly be covered in many of the summer pre-law programs as well.

-Another beneficial aspect of some of the summer pre-law programs that are available are the rigorous nature that show your ability to push ahead with gusto.
+Another beneficial aspect of some of the summer pre-law programs that are available is the rigorous nature that shows your ability to push ahead with gusto.
 If law school requires anything, it’s the stamina to keep your head in the game and stay the course.
 Though many of the programs at hand have fun social elements, they are also quite demanding.
 Some even come with mentorship that will follow you beyond the summer experience.

 Tangible work experience is always impressive, especially if you can get a good reference out of the deal.
 The law school application requires some references, and you will certainly look good if it comes from a legal expert for whom you have worked in their office.